Jegge/OldMoofKit/README.md

 let bike = try await Bike(username: "Johnny Mnemonic", password: "swordfish")
 ```

 If you own several bikes, you need to download the details separately.
+You may then scan your surroundings via bluetooth for a bike matching these details.

 ```swift
 var api = VanMoof(apiUrl: VanMoof.Api.url, apiKey: VanMoof.Api.key)